Toward multi-target self-organizing pursuit in a partially observable Markov game: Conclusion

 \section{Conclusion}

-In this work, we investigated the multi-target SOP problem by formulating it as a partially observable Markov game and proposed the distributed algorithm FSC2.
+This paper investigated the large-scale partial observable multi-target SOP problem by formulating it as a POMG and proposed the distributed algorithm FSC2 based on the fuzzy logic, MARL, and evolutionary computation.
 It does not rely on interagent communication and is thus naturally robust to unavoidable communication failures in general multi-agent game setups.
-In particular, FSC2 dealt with two kinds of uncertainties in SOP: observation uncertainty and interaction uncertainty \cite{Mykel2022DecisionMaking}, which are caused by decentralization, partial observabilitiy, and lack of communication.
+In particular, FSC2 dealt with two kinds of uncertainties in SOP: observation uncertainty and interaction uncertainty.
+By comparing with other implicit coordination policies, we proved the superior performance of FSC2 and the benefits of the hierarchical framework by decomposing the task.
+The scalability, interpretability, and rationality of FSC2 have been verified through experiments, empirical analyses, and ablation studies.